bitaccess/insight-docker/README.md

     sha1sum bootstrap.dat

 Verify the sha1sum : 78a4b41ba7ed823c78cd9ca81a6de393c0ccc226

-This bootstrap will get you in sync with the blockchain a lot faster.
-Still not torrent for the Insight Leveldb (yet)
+This bootstrap file will get you in sync with the blockchain a lot faster.
+Still no torrent for the Insight Leveldb (yet).
+This will take hours to sync.

     cd ~
     mkdir .bitcoin